obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 If a task starts today and is due in a week from today, `happens before tomorrow` will match, because the tasks starts before tomorrow.
 Only one of the dates needs to match.

+Invalid start, scheduled or due dates are ignored by `happens`.

 - `no happens date`
   - Return tasks where _none_ of start date, scheduled date, and due date are set.
 - `has happens date`